webiny/docs.webiny.com/docs/developer-tutorials/admin-app-form.md

 Form component in Webiny comes as a standalone package - `webiny-form`.
 It is very flexible and allows to break complex forms into multiple components and even files, thanks to its internal `Bind` component.

-It also is pretty flexible when it comes to validation, both sync and async.
+It also is very flexible when it comes to input validation (both sync and async) as it allows you to use both built-in validators and define your own validator functions.

 ## Form component